blitzagency/rich/README.md

 });
 ```

 Note the `nestedSubviews` attribute.
-This will effectively create a new ContainerSurface for you and each subview you will will be added as a child of that ConatinerSurface.
+This will effectively create a new ContainerSurface for you and each subview you will be added as a child of that ConatinerSurface.
 Please be advised, use of `nestedSubviews` aka ContainerSurfaces is expensive, don't use them all over.

 ## Modifiers